Diocese of San Juan de los Lagos

 The Roman Catholic Diocese of San Juan de los Lagos (Dioecesis Sancti Ioannis a Lacubus) (erected 25 March 1972) is a suffragan diocese of the Archdiocese of Guadalajara.

-It encompasses the some of the surrounding cities in the Mexican state of Jalisco, including Lagos de Moreno, Tepatitlán and Arandas.
+It encompasses some of the surrounding cities in the Mexican state of Jalisco, including Lagos de Moreno, Tepatitlán and Arandas.
+Since 25 May 2024, the Diocese has been led by Bishop José Leopoldo González González.